 Prisa has defined the tolerable error regarding risks associated to the financial information.
-By reference to this tolerance level the company identifies the significant processes and accounts in the control over financial information system.
+According to this tolerance level the company identifies the significant processes and accounts in the system of control over financial information.

-As far as other risks are concerned, the impact and probability of their occurrence is assessed in order to determine their relative position on the risk maps of the Group and the business units.
+As far as other risks are concerned, as it is described in sections E.1 and E.2, the impact and probability of their occurrence is assessed periodically in order to determine their relative position in the risk maps of the Group and the business units.
 This assessment is carried out by the Group's senior management.